 - Ready In : 40m

-Here is a great lunch, dinner or snack year around!
+Here is a great lunch, dinner, or snack year-round!
 If you are baking these in the summer, get up early to avoid the heat.
 These will keep for several days and can be reheated in a toaster oven (or microwave).
 The texture of these falafel balls will be slightly different than what you are used to.
 That is caused by baking versus frying, and using baking powder and potato starch instead of flour.
-These falafel balls are Passover Kosher!
+These baked falafel balls are Passover Kosher!

 Photo by Alfonso Revilla